KiandaBPM/KiandaBPM.github.io/readme.md

 As you might have already guessed Kianda allows you to build forms that can work together to provide a fully modern digital experience.

+- Forms-based Rapid Prototype.
+- Expressive conditions and rule-based logic.
+- Integrated dashboard system.
+- Optimised for mobile use.
+- Cloud and on-premises capable.

 > [!WARNING]
 > This documentation is still in progress.
 It is incomplete and might change at any stage.